|Frequently Asked Questions

 Where can I learn about making a budget and financial wellness?

 The in the Recreation and Physical Activity Center (RPAC) can provide you with great financial basics training.
-You can attend one of their financial sessions through the or sign up for free one-on-one financial counseling sessions in their office.
-Their web site contains helpful information about the basics of setting up a budget, selecting and using credit cards, investing, and more.
+You can attend one of their financial sessions through the or request free financial education and coaching at swc.osu.edu/financial-education-coaching.
+Their website, swc.osu.edu, contains helpful information about the basics of setting up a budget, selecting and using credit cards, investing, and more.

 How do I get football and other athletics tickets?